 Depending on the specialty area chosen, the program is 75 to 76 credit hours which includes a minimum of 1000 clock hours of direct patient care.
 Students must be licensed as an RN in their residential state.
-After the first year, students may select the fast-track option.
+All students in the BSN to DNP program are part-time in the first year of the program.
+After the first year, students may be eligible for the fast-track option (which is a full-time program of study).